DavidDock/cheers-api/README.md

 * dj database url - Used for the DATABASE_URL connection settings.
 * Psycopg2 - Allows deployed application to perform CRUD on the db.
 * Gunicorn - Used for deployment of WSGI applications.
-* django cors headers - Used to allow cross origin rescource sharing.
+* django cors headers - Used to allow cross origin resource sharing.
 * Git - Used for version control.
 * GitHub - Used to store the repository and GitHub projects for the Kanban board.
 * GitPod - IDE used to develop the site.
 * ElephantSQL - Used for the database.
 * lucid - To create model diagrams.
-* Google Sheets - To create uer story and testing spreadsheet.
+* Google Sheets - To create user story and testing spreadsheet.
 * Tiny PNG - Used to re-size image file.
 * Heroku - Used for hosting the site.